puppetlabs/puppetlabs-stdlib/README.md

 #### `Stdlib::Host`

-Matches a valid host which could be a valid ipv4, ipv6 or fqdn
+Matches a valid host which could be a valid ipv4, ipv6 or fqdn.

 Acceptable input example: